Nathnaelc/cs162-test/assignments/final_project.md

 The final project is introduced early in the course, and students are encouraged to start working early as well.
-It is possible (and even encouraged) that you try finish the project early in the semester and free up significant time for other courses.
+It is possible (and even encouraged) that you try finish the project before week 15 and free up time for other courses.

 ### Grading:
 Everything will be managed from a github repo, and this will allow the tracking